tjcomprocker/Size_FIt_Recomendation_Thesis/README.md

   - `netowrkx`
   - `sklearn`
   - `pickle`
+  - `igraph`

 -------

 #### cleaning.py

 For cleaning the dataset and dividing it into training,validation and testing set.
+First run this file to obtain training, validation and test sets. *Note:- Change the vertical names passed from main function accordingly.*

 #### persona_analysis.py

-For persona analysis of user to see if single user buys product from same vertical for other persons.
+For persona analysis of user to see if single user buys product from same vertical for other persons. *Note:- Change the vertical names passed from main function accordingly.*

 -------

 ### Method-1

-Clustering (Brand,Size)s with Random Walk with Restart(RWR).
+Clustering (Brand,Size)s with Random Walk with Restart(RWR). *Note:- Change the vertical names passed from main function accordingly.*

 -------

 ### Method-2

-Clustering (Brand,Size)s with standard community detection algorithms(Fastgreedy,Infomap and Walktrap).
+Clustering (Brand,Size)s with standard community detection algorithms(Fastgreedy,Infomap and Walktrap). *Note:- Change the vertical names passed from main function accordingly.*

 ------

 ### Method-3

 Clustering (Brand,Size)s with standard community detection algorithms(Fastgreedy,Infomap and Walktrap).
-Than compress those clusters with Random Walk with Restart(RWR).
+Than compress those clusters with Random Walk with Restart(RWR). *Note:- Change the vertical names passed from main function accordingly.*

+### Method-4

+Converting (Brand,Size) nodes into vectors using node2vec and subsequently applying k-means algorithm to get clusters of (Brand,Size) nodes. *Note:- Change the vertical names passed from main function accordingly.*

 -------